Rishab-Satpathy/virtual-machine/README.md

 CHIP 8 emulator

 this emulator has 16 registries which can each be used to store and load data, the 16th registry in this emulator is known as the flag registry which is used in various other functions to flag whether a carry over in case of addition or a negative sign in case of subtraction or many other things which can't generally be expressed by the system's limitation. it uses SDL for both input and graphics and audio buffering mechanisms.
-The emulator has its own CPU cycle which ranges from 50-100 mhz and a timer clock which runs on 60hz mimicking a wall clock using the chrono library.
+The emulator has its own CPU cycle which ranges from 500 to 1000 instructions per second and a timer clock which runs on 60hz mimicking a wall clock using the chrono library.

 there is I variable which is used as a memory address pointer in the given emulator. each instruction in the emulator is of a combined size of 16 bits which includes the functions indexing and the other operands required to utilise the function.